 Research

-Engineering the quantum future
+Engineering the Quantum Future

 Quantum technologies use the properties of quantum mechanics for practical applications.
-Quantum technologies are found in our everyday lives, from smart phones and cars to industrial applications in manufacturing, engineering and imaging.
+They already exist in our everyday lives, including in smart phones and cars, and in industrial applications in manufacturing, engineering and imaging.
+But current technologies capture only a small fraction of the potential of quantum physics.

-Today’s technology captures only a small fraction of the potential of quantum physics.
 New developments in research and engineering mean a new generation of technologies are being created.
-These technologies have potential uses in a range of fields—including health, telecommunications, and finance—and will impact across business and society as a whole.
+These technologies have potential uses in fields including health, telecommunications and finance, with benefits for business and society.

 Major funding support